csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 * subscriptions.csv
 * comments.csv (This may not be available for your takeout)

-You will be uploading these files Google form in step 4 below
+You will be uploading these files to the Google form in step 4 below
 <div style="padding-top:15px;"></div>
 ## Step 4: Submit your takeout data in Step 3 to receive points
-If you receive your takeout data while you are filling out your survey, please use the Google form link provided in the survey to upload your takeout data.
+If you receive your takeout data while you are filling out the survey, please use the Google form link provided in the survey to upload your takeout data.

 If you complete the survey and your data has not arrived from Google, please upload your data using the link that will be provided to you by YouGov within 12-24 hours after survey completion
 <div style="padding-top:80px;"></div>

-If you have trouble with these steps, you can <a href="mailto:csmapsupport@nyu.edu">email support</a>.
+If you have trouble with these steps, please <a href="mailto:csmapsupport@nyu.edu">email support</a>.